ChadNaps/ChadNaps/README.md

 ![Banner](https://github.com/ChadNaps/ChadNaps/blob/main/Github%20Banner%20Edit.gif)

 # About Me
 Hey there, my name is Chad.
-I've been interested in tech my entire life and recently have been able to put my full focus on developing my professional skills.
-I'm very interested in building applications and services that have a real impact on people's lives.
-My primary focus is currently on web development, web services, and server technologies.
-I'm currently pretty new to coding, but I'm incredibly passionate about improving and building interesting new tools with my skills.
+I've been interested in tech.
+Well, to be honest, I've been interested in damn near everything.
+I've enjoyed learning my entire life and have found a unique capacity to abstractly think about concepts in a way that allows me to verbalize emerging patterns in the "data points" I've accumulated over the course of my life.

 # Technologies
 I've worked with or have some familiarity with the following technologies: